slaclab/sdf-docs/data-transfer.md

 # Data transfer

-`sdf-dtn01.slac.stanford.edu` is a dedicate data trasnfer node.
+`sdf-dtn.slac.stanford.edu` is a load-balanced DNS name which points to a pool of dedicated data trasnfer nodes.
 It is open to everyone with a SDF account.
 Common tools/service like scp/sftp/rsync are
 available for casual data transfer.
 For serious large volume data transfer, two common services are available:
 `bbcp` and `Globus`.